shortpoet/shopping-cart-playground/README.md

 ./docker/client-run-shell.sh
 ```

-- or into running container using docker exec (use 'u' script for ubuntu)
+- or into running container using docker exec

 ```bash
 ./docker/client-a-shell.sh